 No matter which way you bend it, reaching the West Indies in one go from Australia cannot be done.
 You need to overnight in the US or Canada and get a connecting flight the next day.
-Best option is get to Miami (for e.g.) ASAP, overnight there, and pick up a morning flight to arrive during the day into St Maarten; our proposed first stop!
+Best option is get to Miami (for e.g.) ASAP, overnight there, and pick up a morning flight to arrive into your preferred island.

-Unless you are travelling on a 'Round-The-World' fare, it is far cheaper buying Melbourne - Miami - Melbourne on one ticket, and Miami - St Maarten - Miami on a separate ticket.
+Unless you are travelling on a 'Round-The-World' fare, it is far cheaper buying Melbourne - Miami - Melbourne on one ticket, and Miami - CARIBBEAN ISLAND - Miami on a separate ticket.

 Research all options using:

 The term 'Island Hopping' captivates many and there may be no better waters than the Caribbean to do so even amid the turmoil of thunderous weather if not the blindness of glorious skies to reach your next tropical idyll.
-Though inter-island flights are included in your Experience if you plan to visit other islands book direct on:
+Though inter-island flights are included if you join us on multiple islands, if you plan to visit other islands book direct on: